-This green bean, tomato and feta salad happened the day I hauled a load of green beans, cherry tomatoes and basil out of the garden.
-It’s so good, I’m pretty sure I’ll be making this year round with my frozen green beans.
+This green bean, tomato and feta salad was inspired by the garden on the day the green beans, cherry tomatoes and basil were ripe at the same time.
+It turned out so well, we’re now making it year round with frozen green beans.

-This recipe builds on the three bean and basil salad from a couple of summers ago.
+This recipe builds on the Bean and basil salad from a couple of summers ago.
 The tomatoes and feta are the new twist, I thought they’d go great with the green beans and basil.
-And they do, they really really do.
+And they do, they really do!
 Seriously green beans and basil should get married, it’s a super combination.

 - 2 Tbsp chopped fresh basil